When it comes to the 44 most popular small dog breeds listed here, good things do come in small packages!

 Some small dog breeds, like the Basenji are not for everyone.
 They are a high energy breed that can be very discouraging if you like a submissive sort of dog.
 But if you're looking for a clean dog that loves to play, A Basenji may be just the best breed for you... and we can help you decide!
 Learn as much as possible about everything Basenji right here.

 A Bedlington Terrier is a little more laid back than a few other terriers we could mention.
 They still need lots of play time and regular exercise like most other small dog breeds to keep boredom at bay, but if you don't mind a daily walk, he adapts well to apartment life.
 This being said, a Bedlington Terrier is not perfect for everyone.
 This breed requires regular grooming which can be expensive.
 More on the Bedlington Terrier coming soon!

-A Bichon Frise is a toy breed.
+A Bichon Frise is one of the most popular small dog breeds and they're part of the toy family, although a little sturdier than some of their other toy breed cousins.
 They have a thick coat of wavy hair, but no undercoat.
 On top of being virtually shed-free, Bichons have few inherent health problems and get along great with other pets.
 Click here for more information and to see some of my Bichon Frise dog art!

 This breed loves to run and jump and can make a great companion for the right family.
 If you're considering a Border, why not consider adoption?
 There is, no doubt, a Border Terrier near you in need of a loving home.
 Rescue dogs are 100% the same and just as loveable as a dog from a pet shop or breeder!
 Check petfinder.com to find one in your area who needs you.